zarat/zarat.github.io/_posts/2020-02-21-GridRuler-mastering-csv-files.markdown

 published: true
 ---

 I want to introduce [GridRuler](https://github.com/zarat/GridRuler).
 It now has scripting support using the [ScriptStack API](https://github.com/zarat/ScriptStack).
+It is in early development phase and not production ready but you can try it out!
+More information is coming soon.

 <!--excerpt_separator-->